lyssphacker/talks/seminar-on-object-oriented-programming/seminar-on-object-oriented-programming.md

 ![slide5](slides/slide5.png)

-Now because of production production
-112:34system it it's not at odds with the 112:37production system it's on this it's not 112:39like ops five as an example which is a 112:43production system I understand people
-112:44use here it's basically it's orthogonal
-112:50to whether there's a production system 112:52trying to do things or not
-112:54ops five has an example in which the you 112:58have to order the rules yourself to a 113:01certain extent in order to in order to
-113:03get efficiency and so forth and you can 113:08think of this as something which is 113:11independent of whether there are rules
-113:12and I didn't say there are rules here
-113:14what I said is that what we actually are 113:17interested in is whether there's whether 113:20there's a set of conditions that can 113:21deliver to me what I actually need one
-113:24of the things you could implemen actually remarkably enought with 113:26this idea is a production system I'm not 113:30but it doesn't lie it isn't particularly 113:32like a production system you could 113:34implement a production system using the 113:36idea though

 114:11I was brought up about what do you do
 114:15with real time in fact what do you do
 114:18with time and historically the first